seek-oss/aec/docs/ssm.md

   i-0f194c8d697f35240   even-better-instance            22                                             2021-01-22 06:02:44+11:00   Install
 ```

-List the compliance status of running instances (that have run the patch baseline):
+Compliance status of running instances (that have run the patch baseline):

 ```
 ssm compliance-summary